 Studies have shown that people who use credit cards spend more than people who use cash.
 It makes sense since using credit allows you to pay later, whereas you physically see your money leaving your wallet whenever you make a purchase with cash.
 It can be difficult to go cash-only, so a good solution is to use a prepaid credit card.

-Prepaid credit cards such as KOHO only allow you to spend what you’ve preloaded onto your card.
+A prepaid Visa card such as KOHO only allows you to spend what you’ve preloaded onto your card.
 This is a good way to keep your spending in check while giving you access to credit networks which are essential if you’re doing any online shopping.
 In additional, some prepaid credit cards allow you to earn rewards on your spending.